31. 12. 2024 Rocco Pezzani Business Service Monitoring, ITOA, NetEye, SLM, Unified Monitoring

 }

-Then, restart Icinga2 Master Service, and Icinga2 will store the required metadata alongside Performance Data wihtin InfluxDB every time a Check is executed.
-The downside is that disk space consumption and cardinality of InfluxDB will increase, but this is nothing we can’t handle (usually).
+Now you can restart the Icinga 2 Master Service, and Icinga 2 will store the required metadata alongside performance data within InfluxDB every time a check is executed.
+The downside is that disk space consumption and the cardinality of InfluxDB will increase, but that’s nothing we can’t handle (usually).

 Considerations about Precision and SLA

 Although data written in InfluxDB has the highest possible accuracy, InfluxDB and Grafana are tools for approximation, so some loss of accuracy is to be expected.
-Furthermore, there is no room for Event Correction: after data is sent to InfluxDB, it should be considered as immutable by normal means, so updating data already stored should not be considered as feasible.
+Furthermore, there’s no room for Event Correction: after data is sent to InfluxDB, it should be considered immutable by normal means, so updating data already stored should not be considered as feasible.

-While this can be considered a bit sad, please remember the original purpose.
-We are not trying to replace Icingaweb2 Reporting Module or NetEye SLM Module.
-We are trying to provide a tool that allow us to take action before our SLA is irreparably affected by the current State.
-The precise calculations are still in the domain of NetEye Reporting Modules.
+While you might think this is a bit sad, please remember our original purpose.
+We’re not trying to replace the Icinga Web 2 Reporting Module or the NetEye SLM Module.
+We’re trying to create a tool that will allow us to take action before our SLA is irreparably affected by the current state.
+The precise calculations are still in the domain of the NetEye Reporting Modules.

 Query InfluxDB to get Availability Data

-Now we can query InfluxDB for Availability data.
-For now, let’s stick to the Real State, without involving Acknowledgements or Downtimes.
+Now we can query InfluxDB for availability data.
+For now though, let’s stick to the Real State, without worrying about Acknowledgements or Downtimes.

-The Status of a Host/Service is stored in the same Measurement used for its Performance Data, in field state.
-This field numeric and contains the very same state returned by the Monitoring Plugin used (its Return Value), so you must remember that querying for Host Availability is slightly different than querying for Service Availability, as described in the Table below.
-In this Blog, we will use Service Availability.
+The Status of a Host/Service is stored in the same Measurement used for its performance data, in the field state.
+This field is numeric and contains the very same state returned by the monitoring plugin used (its return value), so you must remember that querying for Host Availability is slightly different than querying for Service Availability, as described in the table below.
+In this blog post, we’ll concentrate on service availability.

 State value Host Status Host Availability Service Status Service Availability